johandry/mac/README.md

 3. Install manually the applications that failed to install or follow the instructions that an installed program require.

-4. Complete the setup following the instructions below
+4. Complete the setup following the instructions from the **Manual Setup** section

+It may be required to execute again the setup script, update the Mac with Apple Store or maybe restart it.

 ## Manual Setup